 02:08 In the darkness off to the left are two of the three Grunts assigned to the Shade I moved.
 I use up the last of my needles then give the second Grunt a pip of plasma to make him pause, allowing easy tagging for fun.

 02:18 Now to mop up on the other side.
 I find an Elite there, and he dodges a plasma ball so I just send in a rocket.
 That sorts things out nicely, and the Shade gunner is amusingly ejected into the chasm ("No-ho-ho, agh!") - which was part of the reason I selected this play for the movie.
 I follow up with a Jackal launch, though he's not very well directed.
 Should've aimed the rocket at a better place, to see him flying longer.

 02:40 That just leaves a Hunter, but in the gloom I don't quite pick out Johnson standing right against him until it's too late (reminder: he's invisible to covies, along with the other three Pelican Marines).
 Oops!

-02:55 (Second play) Into battle again, and this time a dozing Grunt gets the tag treatment, being launched high from a plasma on the foot.
+02:55 (Play 2) Into battle again, and this time a dozing Grunt gets the tag treatment, being launched high from a plasma on the foot.
 My follow-up grenade gets the slow-witted Jackal, and pretty soon the fighting is in full swing.
 I play around with the needler a bit, and my first rocket takes out two Elites.
 The second gets a Hunter and a blue Elite.

 03:29 After firing a dose of needles I hop onto a bridge stanchion from the rim and finish an Elite with a rocket, then blast the distant Shade.
 Meanwhile a Hunter has advanced and three ticked-off Marines go charging towards it, but I rocket the big fella before they get there.
 Another rocket heads off towards covies near where the Shade was.
 No particular reason for that; just having fun.